 - New Zealand

 If you would like to create a tracking number in any country we service outside of the United States or Canada, please contact our support team first to have international features turned on for your account.
-Once international features have been activated in your account, you can create tracking numbers for any country we service.
+Once international features have been activated in your account, you can create tracking numbers for any country we serve.

 The international standard for phone numbers is known as E.164 number formatting.
 This system includes all of the required information to route calls and text messages around the world.